UB Minimum Security Standards for Desktops, Laptops, Mobile, and Other Endpoint Devices

 1. Summary

 University at Buffalo (UB, university) maintains data assets in the form of confidential data and critical systems.
 All data assets require a minimum level of protection and controls.
-Information Technology has established the following minimum security standards for desktops, laptops, mobile, and other endpoint devices.
+Information Technology has established the following minimum-security standards for desktops, laptops, mobile, and other endpoint devices.
 These standards are necessary to ensure the availability, confidentiality, and integrity of critical data assets maintained by the university.
-This document is intended to provide a minimum security standard and guidelines for the deployment and support of desktops, laptops, mobile, and other endpoint devices that are assets of the university, or, are used to access university data assets.
+This document is intended to provide a minimum-security standard and guidelines for the deployment and support of desktops, laptops, mobile, and other endpoint devices that are assets of the university or are used to access university data assets.

 Standards for Low Risk Data

-2.1 Security Patching
+2.2 Security Patching

-Automatic Updates should be enabled.
+Automatic Updates must be enabled.
 Ensure third-party software is maintained and patched.
 Third-party applications, like Java and Adobe Acrobat, often have critical vulnerabilities.
 It is recommended that third-party applications are updated and patched when patches become available.

-2.2 Password Authentication
+2.3 Password Authentication

 All systems must require password authentication.
 All systems must be restricted to authorized users of the device.

-2.3 Malware Protection
+2.4 Malware Protection

 Install university approved antivirus/anti-malware tools and enable automatic updates (daily) and scanning (weekly).
 Defender for Endpoint is recommended.

-2.4 Supported Operating Systems
+2.5 Supported Operating Systems

 Use operating systems for which updates are available when security vulnerabilities are discovered.

-2.5 Supported Software
+2.6 Supported Software

 Use software for which updates are available when security vulnerabilities are discovered.

-2.6 Firewall
+2.7 Firewall

 Enable host-based firewall in default deny mode and permit the minimum necessary services.

-2.7 Limit Administrative Account Privileges
+2.8 Limit Administrative Account Privileges

 Restrict administrative privileges to device administrators only.

-2.7.1 Administrative Account Privileges for End Users
+2.8.1 Administrative Account Privileges for End Users

-2.8 Whole Disk Encryption
+2.9 Whole Disk Encryption

 Recommended encryption of local hard drives, storage devices, external hard drives, and portable devices storing or processing data.
-BitLocker (Windows) and FileVault (MacOS) are recommended.

-Standards for Moderate Risk Data
+3.0 Standards for Moderate Risk Data

-2.9 Scan for Personally Identifiable Information (PII)
+3.1 Scan for Personally Identifiable Information (PII)

-2.10 Inventory
+3.2 Inventory

 Maintain and review inventory of desktops, laptops, mobile devices, and other endpoint devices.
-LANSweeper is recommended.

-2.11 Inactivity Timeout
+3.3 Inactivity Timeout

 Enable inactivity timeout of no more than fifteen (15) minutes to prevent unauthorized access to an unattended device.
 A password, passcode, biometric, etc. must be required to unlock the device.

-2.12 Hard Drive and Printer Sharing
+3.4 Hard Drive and Printer Sharing

 Disable local hard drive and printer sharing.
 This prevents another user from accessing your files or printer from their machine.
 Disabling hard drive and printer sharing decreases the vulnerability risk to a user’s account information.

-2.13 Login Banner
+3.5 Login Banner

 Login banners must be implemented on all university owned systems where that feature exists.
 The login banner must inform users that the system is for university business, or other approved use consistent with university policy, that user activities may be monitored, and the user should have no expectation of privacy.
 The recommended banner text is:

 This workstation is the property of the [insert department, unit, school], University at Buffalo, The State University of New York.
-Use of this equipment constitutes consent to the University and [insert department, unit, school]’s computer use and security policies.
+Use of this equipment constitutes consent to the University and [insert department, unit, school]’s computer use, and security policies.
 Unauthorized use of this workstation may result in disciplinary or legal action.

-2.14 Dispose/Re-use
+3.6 Dispose/Re-use

-2.14.1 Disposal
+3.6.1 Disposal

-2.14.2 Re-use
+3.6.2 Re-use

-2.15 Remote Desktop Access
+3.7 Remote Desktop Access

-Standards for High Risk Data
+4.0 Standards for High Risk Data

-2.16 Application Allow Listing
+4.1 Application Allow Listing

 Application allow listing is a tool that allows only approved software applications to run on the device.
-This is a very effective tool that protects against malware and phishing attacks.
-AppLocker is recommended.

-2.17 Account Lockout
+4.2 Account Lockout

-After thirty (30) failed login attempts within two minutes, accounts will be locked, on the local system where the failed login attempts were detected, for a period of one (1) minute.
+After thirty (30) failed login attempts within two minutes, accounts will be locked on the local system where the failed login attempts were detected, for a period of one (1) minute.
 This will help to deter password grinding attacks.

-2.18 Vulnerability Scanning
+4.3 Vulnerability Scanning

-2.19 Physical Security
+4.4 Physical Security

-2.20 Security Benchmarking
+4.5 Security Benchmarking

 Verify security configuration using security benchmarking tool, such as CIS-CAT.

-2.21 Appropriate Network Placement
+4.6 Appropriate Network Placement

-This standard applies to university-owned mobile computing devices such as smart phones, tablets, and other mobile devices that have access to, store, and/or process university data.
+This standard applies to university-owned mobile computing devices such as smart phones, tablets, and other devices that have access to, store, and/or process university data.

-3.1 PIN or Passcode
+5.1 PIN or Passcode

-3.2 Inactivity Timeout
+5.2 Inactivity Timeout

-Mobile device should be configured to lock after a period of not more than fifteen (15) minutes of inactivity.
+Cellular devices must be configured to lock after a period of not more than fifteen (15) minutes of inactivity.

-3.3 Encryption
+5.3 Encryption

-3.4 Remote Location and Erase
+5.4 Remote Location and Erase

-3.5 Disposal/Re-use
+5.5 Disposal/Re-use

-4. Applicability
+3. Applicability

 This standard applies to:

-• University at Buffalo computer users: All employees, faculty, staff and third parties including vendors, contractors, visitors and all others who utilize the electronic information resources of the University at Buffalo.
+• University at Buffalo computer users: All employees, faculty, staff and third parties including vendors, contractors, visitors, and all others who utilize the electronic information resources of the University at Buffalo.

 • University at Buffalo computing resources: All desktops, laptops, notebooks, and mobile devices, software that are owned by University at Buffalo.